MeschiX/Voicer/README.md

 # Voicer
 Simple python graphic application for voice modulation.
-It

 It works only on UNIX.